Circle Calculator

 Find A, C, and d | Given r

-Let's assume that the circle radius is known, and we need to find the other three values.
+Let's assume that the radius of a circle is known, and we need to determine the other three values.

 Given: r = 3 cm